 In this piece, I’ll be sharing some tips that will help you in this respect.
 So, without any more delay, let’s dig into these ways.

 1 Listing Down the Features

-The first most important thing is to jot down all the features that you want your WordPress theme should provide.
+The first most important thing is to jot down all the features you want your WordPress theme to provide.
 This will help you filter out many unnecessary things at the beginning of your internet browsing journey.
-You should always draw a rough layout of your website whether you want your site to have one column or multiple columns etc. This will make you more clear in what exactly you want from a WordPress theme.
+You should always draw a rough layout of your website whether you want your site to have one column, multiple columns, etc. This will make you more precise in what exactly you want from a WordPress theme.

 2 Avoid Themes Cluttered With Features

 One may prefer a theme with innumerable features instead of a simpler one, but it will do more harm than good.